Lawmakers plan ahead for federal COVID-19 vaccine mandate; Could a ‘special session’ be coming?

 “There is a desire among many legislators to do something, if possible,” Pirner said.

 Lawmakers usually convene for a few months each year, starting in January.
-However, a special session occurs when the legislature is called to meet at a time outside the regular legislative session usually to address a particular topic or emergency.
+However, a special session occurs when the legislature is called to meet outside the regular legislative session to address a particular topic or emergency.
 The most recent was in 2020 to enact the governmental response to the 2020 COVID-19 pandemic in Kansas and provide certain relief during this time.

-Pirner said that “several steps” would have to take place prior to the special session taking place.
-Two-thirds majority elected in each house would have to sign a petition calling for a special session.
+Pirner said that “several steps” would have to occur before the special session.
+First, two-thirds majority elected in each House would have to sign a petition calling for a special session.
 The governor also has the power to call a special session herself.

 “This vaccine mandate is a slap in the face to so many frontline workers that ran to battle during the peak of the COVID-19 pandemic,” Marshall said in a press release Monday.

 In Kansas, protests have emerged against the federal mandate.
-The latest broke out as lawmakers held their second of two back-to-back hearings on Saturday with hundreds gathering outside the State Capitol.
+The latest broke out as lawmakers held their second of two back-to-back hearings on Saturday with hundreds gathering outside the capitol.

-The majority of people argued against federal vaccine mandates, during the set of public hearings, calling for lawmakers to take action.
+The majority of people argued against federal vaccine mandates during public hearings, calling for lawmakers to take action.

 “We need to at least make noise.
 At minimum, we need our representatives to make noise,” said Robert Davis, a business owner from Shawnee who spoke in the first hearing Friday.